FormidableLabs/victory/docs/src/content/guides/tooltips.md

 ```

 ## Victory Native
 In Victory Native tooltips are much more reliable when using `VictoryVoronoiContainer`.
-Using `VictoryVoronoiContainer` registers all touch events on the container itself, which mitigates interference with other chart element, which can be a problem on some platforms.
+Using `VictoryVoronoiContainer` registers all touch events on the container itself, which mitigates interference with other chart elements, which can be a problem on some platforms.
 Showing the closest data point with `VictoryVoronoiContainer` also increases the tap targets for the tooltip, which can otherwise be quite small.
 Set `VictoryVoronoiContainer` as the `containerComponent` prop on the outermost Victory component.

 ```jsx
 <VictoryChart containerComponent={<VictoryVoronoiContainer />} >